nicolasochem/tzip/proposals/tzip-12/tzip-12.md

   which defines the position of the decimal point in token balances for display purposes.

-In the case, of a TZIP-016 URI pointing to a JSON blob, the JSON preserves the same 3 reserved non-empty fields:
+In the case of a TZIP-016 URI pointing to a JSON blob, the JSON preserves the same 3 reserved non-empty fields:

 `{ "symbol": <string>, "name": <string>, "decimals": <number>, ... }`

-It is highly recommended to provide the 3 values either in the map or in the external JSON; the default value for decimals is zero.
+Although not required, it is highly recommended for most tokens to provide the 3 values either in the map or the JSON found via the
+TZIP-016 URI.

 Other standards deriving from TZIP-012 may reserve other keys (e.g. `"icon"`, `"homepage"`, …).

 #### Token Metadata Storage & Access

-A given contract can use 2 methods to provide access to the token-metadata.
+A contract can use two methods to provide access to the token-metadata.

+- **Basic**: Store the values in a big-map annotated `%token_metadata` of type `(big_map nat (pair nat (map string bytes)))`.

+- **Custom**: Provide a `token_metadata` off-chain-view which takes as parameter the `nat` token-id and returns the `(pair nat (map string bytes))` value.

 In both cases the “key” is the token-id (of type `nat`) and one MUST store or return a value of type `(pair nat (map string bytes))`: the token-id and the metadata defined above.
-The following methods are allowed (future upgrades of TZIP-12 may add new cases):

-1. Implied View: One can store the values in a big-map annotated `%token_metadata` of type `(big_map nat (pair nat (map string bytes)))`.
-2. Explicit View: Or one can provide a `token_metadata` off-chain-view which takes as parameter the `nat` token-id and returns the `(pair nat (map string bytes))` value.

-If both options are present, the off-chain-view takes precedence because it allows the implementor to customize the response.
+If both options are present, it is recommended to give precedence to the the off-chain-view (custom).

 ## FA2 Transfer Permission Policies and Configuration